bootlin/snagboot/docs/fw_binaries.md

 configuration:
  * path
- * usb vid:pid (only if you changed the default vid/pid in U-Boot's config)
+ * usb vid:pid or bus-port1.port2.[...] (only if you have configured custom USB IDs in TF-A)

 **u-boot:** FIT container with U-Boot proper for A53 and device tree blobs